NBA Rumors: Nets Could Acquire Kevin Love For Taurean Prince And Caris LeVert, Per ‘Bleacher Report’

 With Kevin Durant and Kyrie Irving expected to be healthy in time for the 2020-21 NBA campaign, the Brooklyn Nets are expected to be among the league’s most improved teams next season, and a possible contender for the Eastern Conference championship and a trip to the Finals.
 However, a new report suggests that the Nets could theoretically do away with their supposed weak link in the starting lineup and get an instant upgrade at power forward by acquiring Kevin Love from the Cleveland Cavaliers.

-As explained on Wednesday by Bleacher Report, Brooklyn power forward Taurean Prince hasn’t lived up to expectations since signing a contract extension in October — one that will pay him $2`5.3 million over the next two years.
-Although Irving’s return and Durant’s debut for the Nets could reduce their reliance on role players like Prince, the outlet stressed that the team still needs to improve its supporting cast in order to improve its chances of contending in the 2020-21 season.
+As explained on Wednesday by Bleacher Report, Brooklyn power forward Taurean Prince hasn’t lived up to expectations since signing a contract extension in October — one that will pay him $25.3 million over the next two years.
+Although Irving’s return and Durant’s debut for the Nets could reduce their reliance on role players like Prince, the outlet stressed that the team still needs to improve its supporting cast in order to increase its chances of contending in the 2020-21 season.

 According to the publication, Prince and guard/forward Caris LeVert could be used by the Nets as trade fodder to acquire Love, given that their combined $28.5 million salary in 2020-21 is just $3 million less than what the 31-year-old Cavs star will be making in Cleveland that season.